AndrewWalker/clast/README.rst

 Installation
 ============

-To compile Clast, you'll need to:
+To install Clast, you'll need to:

+1. Install a c++11 compliant compiler
-1. Install Clang and LLVM
+1. Install a compatible version of Clang and LLVM
 2. Set some environment variables
+1. Install the pybind11 package
 3. Install Clast

 Ubuntu 14.04 (Trusty)